Common Types of Road Salt

 Sodium Chloride

-Easily the most common type of street salt is sodium chloride (NaCl), or table salt.
-Otherwise known as halite, sodium chloride is typically a dark gray color and is especially popular because of its ready availability, and even more so, its affordability.
+Easily the most common type of road salt is sodium chloride (NaCl), or table salt.
+Sodium chloride is typically a white or dark gray color and is especially popular because of its ready availability, and even more so, its affordability.

 Magnesium Chloride